Other author Malcolm Wu, Trainee Solicitor

 Under the Hague Judgments Convention 2019

 The Hague Judgments Convention 2019 will apply to judgments in the courts of contracting states such that judgments given by a contracting state will be recognised and enforced by other contracting states.
 It applies to merits judgments pertaining to civil and commercial matters, including tortious claims, but excluding interim measures.
 The Hague Judgments Convention 2019 is designed to dovetail with the 2005 Hague Convention and therefore excludes judgments covered by that convention.
 Similarly, it does not apply to enforcement of arbitral awards, which is already covered by the New York Convention3, and which is in force in some 170 contracting states.
-It also will not apply to matters pertaining to family law, inheritance, intellectual property, insolvency, defamation and privacy, anti-trust, sovereign debt restructuring and administrative law, all of which are within the scope of Lugano Convention 2007.
+It also will not apply to matters pertaining to family law, inheritance, intellectual property, insolvency, defamation and privacy, anti-trust, sovereign debt restructuring and administrative law.

 The objective of the Hague Judgments Convention 2019 set out in its recitals is to create a "uniform set of core rules on recognition and enforcement of foreign judgments in civil and commercial matters" to promote effective access to justice for all and facilitate rule-based multilateral trade and investment through judicial cooperation.
 If the UK does decide to join the Hague Judgments Convention 2019, it should (in principle) lead to greater certainty and a more streamlined enforcement framework for the enforcement of English judgments in other contracting states and vice versa, where they are not already covered by existing arrangements.